-- 1. fully reimbursed for loss, damage, or destruction of clothing or personal property while on duty in the school, on the school premises, or on a school-sponsored activity; and - 2. informed of their responsibilities, rights, and relations to legal authorities in crisis situations.
+- 1. fully reimbursed for loss, damage, or destruction of clothing or personal property while on duty in the school, on the school premises, or on a school-sponsored activity; - 2. informed of their responsibilities, rights, and relations to legal authorities in crisis situations; - 3. a prominent part of the formation and implementation of a building safety plan; and - 4. provided venues of support for members who have e3xperienced hazardous working conditions.

-CR E-16 INCOME TAX CREDIT ON RETIREMENT INCOME (RA-85)
+CR E-17 INCOME TAX CREDIT ON RETIREMENT INCOME (RA-85)